The name Fetherstoom first arose amongst the Anglo-Saxon

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations

 under which the name Fetherstoom has appeared include Featherston, Featherstone, Fetherstone, Featherstonhaugh, Featherstun, Fetherston, Featherstonaugh, Featherstonhoe, Fetherstonhoe, Fetherstunhaugh, Fetherstonaugh and many more.

 Early Notables of the Fetherstoom family (pre 1700)

-Another 41 words (3 lines of text) are included under the topic Early Fetherstoom Notables in all our PDF Extended History products and printed products wherever possible.
+Francis Fetherston or Fetherstonhaugh (born c.
+1575) was an English...
+Another 55 words (4 lines of text) are included under the topic Early Fetherstoom Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fetherstoom family to Ireland

 Some of the Fetherstoom family moved to Ireland